Common WordPress Errors and How To Fix Them

 1. Database Connection Problems

-There are instances when your WordPress website cannot connect with your database where all the content is stored.
-As a result, WordPress fail to serve content to your website visitors and displays this error.
-To fix this problem, you need to go to your WordPress dashboard and use the WordPress repair tool.
-This tool checks if your database is corrupt or not.
+There are instances when your WordPress website cannot connect with your database, where all the content is stored.
+As a result, WordPress fails to serve content to your website visitors and displays this error.
+To fix this problem, go to your WordPress dashboard and use the WordPress repair tool.
+This tool checks whether your database is corrupt.

-If that does not work, go to your wp-config.php and check whether your account credentials match with cPanel or not.
-If everything is OK, you can contact your hosting provider as they might be experiencing some technical issues due to which your WordPress website is struggling to establish a connection with your database.
-Talk to customer support and they can also help you in troubleshooting the problem.
+If that does not work, go to your wp-config.php and check whether your account credentials match cPanel’s.
+If everything is OK, you can contact your hosting provider, as they might be experiencing technical issues causing your WordPress website to struggle to connect with your database.
+Talk to customer support, who can help you troubleshoot the problem.

 2. White Screen of Death

-Most of us are familiar with the blue screen of death as we grew up using Windows operating systems on our computers.
+Most of us are familiar with the blue screen of death, as we grew up using Windows operating systems on our computers.
 Did you know there is also a white screen of death?
-It’s on WordPress and shares few characteristics from the blue screen of death.
+It’s on WordPress and shares a few characteristics with the blue screen of death.

-If you have ever seen the white screen of death on WordPress, you might be wondering where my website went and how can I get it back.
-There is not a common cause for this error but in most cases, this happens due to PHP and database errors.
-To fix this, you need to keep an eye on themes and plugin related issues.
+If you have ever seen the white screen of death on WordPress, you might wonder where my website went and how I can get it back.
+There is no common cause for this error, but in most cases, it happens due to PHP and database errors.
+To fix this, you must monitor themes and plugin-related issues.
 Deactivate all your plugins and themes if you find that these themes and plugins are the main reason behind the problem.
-If this is not caused by a theme or plugin then, you should consider increasing WordPress memory limit.
-If that does not work, you should use the debugging tool by adding define ( ‘WP_DEBUG’, true ) to wp-config.php file.
+If a theme or plugin does not cause this, you should consider increasing the WordPress memory limit.
+If that does not work, you should use the debugging tool by adding define ( ‘WP_DEBUG’, true ) to the wp-config.php file.

 Related Reading: WordPress Broken Admin issue (Fix)